klayu/hb_beacon/content/en/blog/is-romance-in-the-air-infj-meets-enfp.md

 ENFPs have such appealing personalities that they’re never short of admirers.
 When a relationship takes hold with an INFJ, the bond is likely to be intense at first, as the ENFP showers attention on the other person.
 The INFJ feels honored and unconditionally loved.
 However, many of these relationships wear out over time, and the ENFP begins looking for another conquest.

+{{<

+leftbanner src="/images/cc1.gif"

-Being in love is an almost constant state for ENFPs.
-When the love bug gets them, they study all aspects of the new partner.
+text1="Being in love is an almost constant state for ENFPs. "

+text2="When the love bug gets them, they study all aspects of the new partner."

+>}}

 ENFPs tend to idealize their current relationships, thinking that the latest one is the best of all.

 Whether male or female, ENFPs can be seductive.
 They know how to appeal to attractive prospects and make themselves desirable.
 Sometimes they go too far in their quest for affection, making the INFJ feel pressured and deprived of private time.
 If this makes the INFJ uneasy, the ENFP is likely to get anxious and needy.
 A discussion about the importance of boundaries may help ease the ENFP’s jittery response to a partner’s hesitance.